bafflerbach/test_software_carpentry/_episodes/07-Roadblocks.md

 > * Interact with your group mentor
 > * Seek out other subject experts
 > * Identify ways you can move forward even in the face of uncertainty
+>
+> After developing a more complete list, place them into three categories:
+> 1. Things I can try to do independently:
+> 2. If that doesn’t work, things I could try to do next:
+> 3. If my other attempts fail, then try:
 {: .discussion}

 Reference:  W.C.
 Crone, Introduction to Engineering Research, Morgan & Claypool Publishers (2020).